||33949 Oil Well Road

 in the vicinity of the firing line.

-- Mis-fired, live ammunition is to be placed ONLY in containers provided.
+- Mis-fired, live ammunition is to be placed ONLY in one gallon buckets provided.

 - All rounds must impact the berm.
 Do not shoot at targets on the ground close to you

 as the bullets will ricochet out and over the berm/backstop.